 OTHER HEALTHY FOODS FOR CATS

-Vegetables such as pumpkin, broccoli, and carrots, in moderation, are safe for your feline friend.
+Moderate consumption of vegetables such as pumpkin, broccoli, and carrots is safe for your feline friend.

 Cats can also consume small quantities of fruit, such as watermelon and blueberries.

 If you want to help your pet deal with a mild case of diarrhea, many vets will recommend feeding her high fiber foods.

 Pumpkins, like rice, are also a great source of dietary fiber that will harden your pet’s stool.

 Your veterinarian will also recommend that you make changes to your pet’s diet, such as increasing the water intake and adding probiotic supplements or medications such as kaolin and pectin.